water fasting: the benefits of a 5 days fast are real

 This is where water fasting comes in.

-Will it save your life and have you living to 150?
+Will it save your life and have you live to 150?
 I have no fucking clue.
-I’m just a dude on the internet that likes to experiment with things.
+I’m just a dude on the internet who likes to experiment with things.

 But science seems to think so.